 True to their names, these multi-coloured birds have a preference for dining on bees, wasps and other flying insects.
-Despite the act of ‘bee rubbing’ to dislodge their stings, ornithologists tagging the birds for research purposes frequently discover stings stuck in their palates.
-These clever opportunists follow vehicles, making spectacular dives to snatch up any insects flushed out of the grass.
-They’re also attracted to fires, wheeling through the smoke to catch insect escapees like seasoned aerial acrobats.
+I noticed them giving chase to our open-topped game vehicle, making spectacular dives to snatch up any insects flushed out of the grass.
+These clever opportunists are also attracted to fires, wheeling through the smoke to catch insect escapees like seasoned aerial acrobats.

 Despite its soft pink tinge, this swamp-loving species is not the most cultured of birds.
 Its home consists of a large heap of sticks arranged clumsily in trees, reeds and low bushes along waterways.
 Nests are used again every year until the supporting trees collapse.
-If that wasn’t enough embarrassment, the chicks that are born here plunge their heads deep into their parent’s pouch to feed on partially digested and regurgitated fish.
+If that wasn’t enough embarrassment, the chicks that are born into these haphazard nests have to plunge their heads deep into their parent’s pouch to feed on partially digested and regurgitated fish.